Adversarial Coreset Selection for Efficient Robust Training: Experimental Results

 \subsection{TRADES and $\ell_p$-PGD Robust Training}

-In our first experiments, we train ResNet-18 classifiers on CIFAR-10 and SVHN datasets using TRADES, $\ell_\infty$ and $\ell_2$-PGD adversarial training objectives.
+In our first set of experiments, we train well-known neural network classifiers on CIFAR-10, SVHN, and ImageNet-100 datasets using TRADES, $\ell_\infty$ and $\ell_2$-PGD adversarial training objectives.
 In each case, we set the training hyper-parameters such as the learning rate, the number of epochs, and attack parameters.
 Then, we train the network using the entire training data and our adversarial coreset selection approach.
 For our approach, we use batch-wise versions of \textsc{Craig}~\citep{mirzasoleiman2020craig} and \textsc{GradMatch}~\citep{killamsetty2021gradmatch} with warm-start.
-We set the \textit{coreset size} (the percentage of training data to be selected) to 50\% for CIFAR-10 and 30\% for SVHN to get a reasonable balance between accuracy and training time.
+We set the \textit{coreset size} (the percentage of training data to be selected) to 50\% for CIFAR-10 and ImageNet-100, and 30\% for SVHN to get a reasonable balance between accuracy and training time.
 We report the clean and robust accuracy (in \%) as well as the total training time (in minutes) in \Cref{tab:TRADES_lp_PGD}.
 For our approach, we also report the difference with full training in parenthesis.
-In each case, we evaluate the robust accuracy using an attack with similar attributes as the training objective~(for more information, see \Cref{ap:sec:imp_det}).
+In each case, we evaluate the robust accuracy using an attack with similar attributes as the training objective.

-As seen, in all cases, we reduce the training time by more than a factor of two while keeping the clean and robust accuracy almost intact.
+As can be seen in \Cref{tab:TRADES_lp_PGD}, in most cases, we reduce the training time by more than a factor of two, while keeping the clean and robust accuracy almost intact.
 Note that in these experiments, all the training attributes such as the hyper-parameters, learning rate scheduler, etc.~are the same among different training schemes.
 This is important since we want to clearly show the relative boost in performance that one can achieve just by using coreset selection.
-Nonetheless, it is likely that by tweaking the hyper-parameters for our approach, one can obtain even better results in terms of clean and robust accuracy.
+Nonetheless, it is likely that by tweaking the hyper-parameters for our approach, one can obtain even better results in terms of clean and robust accuracy.\footnote{As reported in \citet{qin2019adversarial}, we also observed that TRADES~\citep{zhang2019trades} does not provide optimal results for the ImageNet dataset.
+Nevertheless, our results are relative, and if a better set of hyper-parameters could be found for this setting, the performance of adversarial coreset selection would also be improved.}